LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/Post-conversation-user-guide.md

 The text and quick replies brick has two main design aspects that can be controlled through the Bot Studio:

 1. The design of the text within the buttons - color may be changed using the hexadecimal code
-2. The buttons layout and colours - the number of Quick Replies per row may be set as well as the buttons background and border colors.
+2. The buttons layout and colors - the number of Quick Replies per row may be set as well as the buttons background and border colors.

 ![](https://lh3.googleusercontent.com/jz1SidYOu-TXwTUVU4h0NyLMK5lBSxGautxdcQAu4R4AU_R8GXjCbm3x4XSR7ufS6wXqjPGaA5Y8vNo1wSED3qCRglYBVhDV5sxVnzxUoCtXulTtsQzh8RwLlCvoe9eDjz8TktiU =268x446)